jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 89Y Exemption and deferral powers of Minister
-(1) The Minister may, on application or on their own initiative, and if they consider it appropriate,— (a) exempt a permit holder or licence holder from the requirements of this subpart to decommission a particular item of petroleum infrastructure or to plug and abandon a particular well; or
+(1) The Minister may, on application or on their own initiative, and if they consider it appropriate,— (a) exempt a permit holder or licence holder from the requirements of this subpart to decommission a particular item of petroleum infrastructure (in whole or in part) or to plug and abandon a particular well; or
-  (b) defer the time for complying with an obligation to decommission a particular item of petroleum infrastructure or to plug and abandon a particular well.
+  (b) defer the time for complying with an obligation to decommission a particular item of petroleum infrastructure (in whole or in part) or to plug and abandon a particular well.
 (2) The Minister may—
   (a) grant an exemption or a deferral on any terms and conditions that they consider appropriate:
   (b) amend or revoke an exemption or a deferral: